JamesWoolfenden/terraform-by-example/docs/lesson1.md

 ## my first template: hello world

-To start, make a null resource by creating a file called **null_resource.helloworld.tf** A null resource doesn't do anything by itself.
+To start, make a null resource by creating a file called **null_resource.helloworld.tf**.

+A null resource doesn't do anything by itself.

 ```cli